saltstack-formulas/munin-formula/README.rst

     Generates a config file for the munin node based on pillar data.
 ``munin.tls``
     Installs the Perl package Net::SSLEay so munin can use TLS.
+    Also, if the private key, certificate, or CA certificate are specified (as in ``pillar.example``), then the appropriate files are created.
+Note that it is up to the user to correctly specify the location of these files in their master and node config files.

 Configuration
 =============